mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

 `--nonormalize` gets rid of normalization of the updates.
 Normalized updates are generally recommended for stability and convergence, although getting rid of them makes the optimization specification simpler.

 `--bfgs` and `--conjugate_gradient` uses a batch optimizer based on LBFGS or nonlinear conjugate gradient method.
 Of the two, `--bfgs` is recommended.
 To avoid overfitting, you should specify `--l2`.
 You may also want to adjust `--mem` which controls the rank of an inverse hessian approximation used by LBFGS.

+`--initial_pass_length` is a trick to make LBFGS quasi-online.
+You must first create a cache file, and then it will treat initial_pass_length as the number of examples in a pass, resetting to the beginning of the file after each pass.
+After running `--passes` many times, it starts over warmstarting from the final solution with twice as many examples.

 `--l1` and `--l2` specify the level (lambda values) of L1 and L2 regularization, and can be nonzero at the same time.
 These values are applied on a per-example basis in online learning (sgd),
 \[